Codingmasters-YT/epiphanes_vm/README.md

 # Epiphanes VM

-DOwnload this repository as a ZIP file
+Download this repository as a ZIP file

 Extract and save to a folder.